oigwe/pythonProject1_profitableAppGenreProfiles/README.md

 ### Cleaning Goal 4: Removing Non-Free Apps

-We only want to analyze the data for free apps, and thus must removed any priced apps from out dataset.
+We only want to analyze the data for free apps, and thus we must remove any priced apps from out dataset.

 ```
 google_final = []